PrzemyslawSwiderski/sdk-import-plugin/src/main/resources/pythonTemplateProject/README.md

 ## Integrating with SDK-Import plugin

-After successfully executing `condaInstall` task, in order to load the config file, developer has to choose **"Tools" -> " Reimport SDK"** action.
+After successfully executing `condaInstall` task, to load the config file, developer has to choose **"Tools" -> " Reimport SDK"** action.

 After Intellij will load the SDK and index the files, code autocompletion should be enabled.